furybee/chrome-tab-modifier/README.md

 # Website Settings

-This Chrome extension allows you to automatically make some things on a website, such as renaming title.
+This Chrome extension allows you to automatically make some things on a website, such as renaming title or pin the tab.

 ## Install